-Company A holds 100% of the equity shares and voting rights in Company B, a potential headquarter company.
-On 1 March 2014 Company A disposed of 5% of the equity shares and voting rights to Company C that does not form part of the same group of companies as Company A. Company B's year of assessment ends on 31 December.
+Company A held 100% of the equity shares and voting rights in Company B, a potential headquarter company.
+On 1 March 2017 Company A disposed of 5% of the equity shares and voting rights held in Company B to Company C. On 1 June 2017 Company A disposed of an additional 5% of the equity shares and voting rights held in Company B to Company C. Company C did not form part of the same group of companies as Company A.

-Company C was incorporated and commenced trading on 1 March 2014.
+Company C was incorporated on 1 January 2017 and commenced trading on 1 June 2017.

-Company B cannot elect to be a headquarter company for the 2014 year of assessment because each holder of its shares did not hold at least 10% of its equity shares and voting rights for the duration of that year of assessment.
-The proviso to section 9I(2)(a) which permits the period prior to the commencing of trade to be disregarded refers to the potential headquarter company and is not applicable to Company C.
+Company B could not elect to be a headquarter company for the 2017 year of assessment because each holder of its shares did not hold at least 10% of its equity shares and voting rights for the duration of that year of assessment.
+The proviso to section 9I(2)(a), which permits the period prior to the commencement of trade to be disregarded, refers to the potential headquarter company and is not applicable in relation to a holder of shares in the potential headquarter company.
+Therefore, the 1 March 2017 to 1 June 2017 period in which Company C held only 5% of the equity shares and voting rights in Company B cannot be disregarded under the proviso.

-Company B does not meet the "10% shareholding and voting rights" requirement of section 9I(2)(a) and is disqualified from being a headquarter company for the 2014 year of assessment.
+Company B therefore did not meet the "10% shareholding and voting rights" requirement of section 9I(2)(a) for the 2017 year of assessment.

-Company A and Company B each hold 50% of the equity shares in Company C. Company A holds 95% of the voting rights in Company C and Company B holds 5% of the voting rights.
+Company A and Company B each hold 50% of the equity shares in Company C. Company A holds 95% of the voting rights in Company C and Company B holds the remaining 5%.

-Company C cannot elect to be a headquarter company because each holder of its shares does not hold 10% or more of the voting rights in Company C. Company B only holds 5% of the voting rights in Company C.
+Company C cannot elect to be a headquarter company because each holder of its shares does not hold 10% or more of its voting rights.
+Company B holds only 5% of the voting rights in Company C.